MatthewHodge/spoons/README.md

 Game ends when one player has both hands set to 0.

 ROUGH OUTLINE:
-2 players - Player 1 and Player A
+2 players - Player 1 and Player 2
 Player 1 goes first

 BAREBONES: